 Get in touch with your top few

 Reach out to your top few (we suggest five maximum).
 Don’t send them the brief.
 Instead, ask for a call.
 On the call, discuss your brief and see how they respond.
-You will be able to judge quite quickly from the call whether you have good chemistry with the agency, whether they can handle your brief and whether you want to work with them.
+You’ll be able to judge quite quickly from the call whether you have good chemistry with the agency, whether they can handle your brief and whether you want to work with them.

 End the call with the agencies you like by agreeing to send them the brief.